 *(1) Entrepreneurial career options for everyone, including women, youth, and other minorities.

 *(2) Support startup entrepreneurs at all stages, not just the top few companies at a certain stage.

 Events, Seminars and Training camps

-for Innovation and Startup in Japan and Australia
+for Innovation and Startups in Japan and Australia

 Learn, socialise and collaborate online and face-to-face